jealousrobot/PlexArt/README.md

 #### New Features
 1. When you sign in for the first time, Uffizi will now fetch a list of servers from plex.tv avoiding the need to manually add servers.
 This will only work on servers that you have claimed.
 An unclaimed server on your network will still need to be entered manually (9).
 2. Uffizi will now check if a server is online when you visit the Uffizi homepage.
 If the server is offline you will not be able to visit it.
 Online servers have a green checkmark next to the server name.
 Offline servers have a red "x".
 (13)
-3. Some server details can now be editted.
+3. Some server details can now be edited.
 (22)
 4. Data need by Uffizi is now stored in a database instead of text file.
 (25)
 5. Servers on the homepage are now represented by graphics showing the OS of the server and a title bar instead of a button.
 This makes the homepage visually look similar to the server and section pages.
 (35)
 6. When starting Uffizi, if a token is needed, the browser will launch with the sign-in page displayed.
 (38)
 7. Added command line switches to be used when starting Uffizi.
-Enter "pythong Uffizi.py --help" for a full list.
+Enter "python Uffizi.py --help" for a full list.
 (39)
 8. Add button on the homepage to refresh servers from plex.tv.
 (43)
 9. Removed the form on the home page for adding a server.
 Adding a server manually can now be done by using the "+" button in the toolbar on the homepage.
 (48)
-10. Updated README.md file with new instrutions for using Uffizi based on the changes for how servers are now populated from plex.tv and the moving of the manual form to the toolbar.
+10. Updated README.md file with new instructions for using Uffizi based on the changes for how servers are now populated from plex.tv and the moving of the manual form to the toolbar.
 11. Created new page for displaying error messages.
 (49)
 #### Bug Fixes
 1. Fixed issue where the scrollbar background area would show up even if there was no scrollbar.
 (33)